Biology

 What are cryptogamic plants?

 Cryptogams are a group of organisms which reproduce via spores rather than seeds.
 Organisms within this category are either plants or plant-like.
-This is because taxonomic organization of cryptogamic plants includes green algae, cyanobacteria, lichens and certain fungi.
+This is because the taxonomic organization of cryptogamic plants includes green algae, cyanobacteria, lichens, and certain fungi.

-The Latin name Cryptogamae means ‘hidden’, referring to the fact the reproductive parts of cryptogamic organisms are hidden from the naked eye.
-Since they do not need them to reproduce, cryptograms do not have seeds, flowers or fruits.
+The Latin name Cryptogamae means ‘hidden’, referring to the fact that the reproductive parts of cryptogamic organisms are hidden from the naked eye.
+Since they do not need them to reproduce, cryptograms do not have seeds, flowers, or fruits.
 This is the characteristic which means they are considered cryptogamic.

 Some cryptogamic plants are capable of reproducing asexually through spores, meaning they do not need another individual to continue multiplying.
 This aspect of cryptograms is very useful for gaining ground in areas that are difficult to colonize, allowing the plants to continue their species even in harsh conditions.
 It also means the environments in which they can proliferate can be incredibly varied.